-Software should quote the input data that can be potentially executed on a system.
-Use a programming language that enforces the quoting of strings.
+- Use software that quotes all string input data that can be potentially executed on a system. - Use a programming language that enforces the quoting of strings.

 7.30 Discrepancy Information Leak [XZL]

 A discrepancy information leak is an information leak in which the product behaves differently, or sends different responses, in a way that reveals security-relevant information about the state of the product, such as whether a particular operation was successful or not.